 POs are considered an asset for some non-bank asset-based lenders.
 They can provide an advance rate against the purchase order value assuming the customers are large creditworthy businesses.

 In some cases the IP of a company can be considered an asset.
 While this is less common and more unique, there are lenders who will assess the litigation value of the IP portfolio and a loan against those assets.

-Some companies may be eligible to receive a combination of the ABL structures and possibly receive these in combination with a cash flow loan as well.
+Some companies may be eligible to receive a combination of the asset-based lending structures and possibly receive these in combination with a cash flow loan.
 Ultimately the structure of your credit facilities is more important than even the interest rate as the structure can dramatically impact the flexibility the company has in taking on growth initiatives.
 Ensure you are considering all your structure options by scheduling a call with our expert team.

 to receive lender interest